Jakebobs/deploy-vue/VuePagesTutorial/step7/text.md

 # Adding a new view
 Now, after we've configured the router and app to dynamically scan for views, adding a new view to our page is as simple as creating the .vue page.
 To do this we will follow the following steps.

 If you are still in the `.github/workflows` folder.
-Navigate back using these commands:
+Navigate back using these commands in the terminal:

 `cd ..`